Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/coding/README.md

 - [ ] 	Available Captures for Rook
 - [ ] 	Number of Equivalent Domino Pairs
 - [ ] 	Minimum Absolute Difference
+- [ ] 	Check If It Is a Straight Line